empire-medical/openapi-validator/README.md

 ## Other libraries

-1. Dredd [https://github.com/apiaryio/dredd] - currently supports only swagger/openapi v2, support for v3 is not yet there
+1. [Dredd](https://github.com/apiaryio/dredd) - currently supports only swagger/openapi v2, support for v3 is not yet there
-2. [https://github.com/WakeOnWeb/swagger] - support for v2 only
+2. [Swagger](https://github.com/WakeOnWeb/swagger) - support for v2 only

 ## Features